CopernicaMarketingSoftware/Documentation/SMTPeter/secure.md

 and email clients (don't forget the mobile devices) to send email via SMTPeter.com.

-If you do not want to reconfigure all your applications to send via SMTPeter.com you have two options.
+If you do not want to reconfigure all your applications to send out mail via SMTPeter.com you have two options.
 Firstly, you can modify the suggested DNS records, so that they also include the data of your regular email servers.
 Secondly, you could use SMTPeter.com only for sending mails from a certain _subdomain_.